molitio/molitio-web-engine/README.md

-# Molitio
+# Molitio Web Engine

+## Who we are and what we do

 Molitio is an open-source software development initiative dedicated to creating impactful digital tools that serve humanity.
 We work towards crafting solutions that enhance quality of life, optimize resource distribution, and contribute to global sustainability.

-## Purpose

 The purpose of our organization is to provide public pro bono utilities that can be of service to humanity.
 Our initiatives address various aspects of human needs, from basic resource requirements to environmental conservation.

+## Molitio Web Engine - Open Soures Web Component Toolkit of Reusable Components

+### Gettign started

+ The project is best to run in a linux environment.
+On Windows it is reccomended to use WSL 2.
+After coloning the repository a few steps need to be performed in order to run the poject.

+ * :rocket: Install the Molitio Web Engine by running the following commands
+  * ``` corepack enable ``` > to enable corepack
+  * ``` yarn set version 4.1.1 ``` > to set the version of yarn
+  * ``` yarn bootstrap ``` that runs initialization of the yarn SDKs
+  * ``` yarn install ```  to install all dependencies for development and build process
+  * ``` yarn dev ``` to run the development server with hot module replacement (HMR)

-## Our Projects
+## Our projects structured under Molitio Web Engine

+- **UI Core**: Reusable UI components using React/TypeScript/Tailwind CSS

+- **John Glenn**: Our primary sandbox environment that is hosted in the develpment time, launced with the ``` yarn dev ``` command.
+It is aim to give an integrated way of testing and visualy displaying components

-- **Molitio Resource Hub**: Our primary initiative is the Molitio Resource Hub, a universal resource distribution engine.
+- **Resource Hub**: One of our Open Source initiative is the Molitio Resource Hub published and managed under the web engine package, a universal resource distribution engine API layer powered by GraphQL.
 It connects the needs of individuals, families, communities, and potential contributions on a visualized map and provides logistical assistance for resource exchanges.
 It aims to eliminate scarcity and maximize the utilization of resources on a global scale.
+Our own AI technologies will be aiming to support these functionalities.

+- **System Schema**: As a Domain Driven Development approach is taken to for the whole Web Engine Platform this single source of truth schema repository is responsible of have a comprehensive topology of the whole platform.

-- **Contribution Recognition**: We are developing a "contribution score system" to acknowledge contributors to our platform and initiatives.
+- **Contribution Recognition**: We are visioning a community contribution metric framework to acknowledge contributors to our platform and initiatives and facilitate crowd sourced contribution, and due recognition and compensation.

-- **Environmental Cleanups**: As part of our commitment to environmental conservation, we are working on data visualization for environmental challenges to crowdsource cleanups.
+- **Environmental Cleanups**: As part of our commitment to environmental conservation, we are seeking to aiming to work on data visualization for environmental challenges to crowdsource cleanups.

 - **Human Lost and Found**: This initiative seeks to aid in identifying and reuniting missing individuals, providing assistance to emergency response teams, and listed contacts.